dhanendraverma/Daily-Coding-Problem/README.md

 - - - -

 #### Problem 129
 Given a real number n, find the square root of n.
-For example, given n = 9, return 3.
+<br>For example, given n = 9, return 3.

 [Solution](solutions/problem_129.py)
 - - - -

 #### Problem 130
 This problem was asked by Facebook.
-Given an array of numbers representing the stock prices of a company in chronological order and an integer k, return the maximum profit you can make from k buys and sells.
+<br>Given an array of numbers representing the stock prices of a company in chronological order and an integer k, return the maximum profit you can make from k buys and sells.
 You must buy the stock before you can sell it, and you must sell the stock before you can buy it again.
-For example, given `k = 2` and the array `[5, 2, 4, 0, 1]`, you should return `3`.
+<br>For example, given `k = 2` and the array `[5, 2, 4, 0, 1]`, you should return `3`.

 [Solution](solutions/problem_130.py)
 - - - -

 #### Problem 131
 This question was asked by Snapchat.
-Given the head to a singly linked list, where each node also has a 'random' pointer that points to anywhere in the linked list, deep clone the list.
+<br>Given the head to a singly linked list, where each node also has a 'random' pointer that points to anywhere in the linked list, deep clone the list.

 [Solution](solutions/problem_131.py)
 - - - -

 #### Problem 132
 This question was asked by Riot Games.
-Design and implement a HitCounter class that keeps track of requests (or hits).
+<br>Design and implement a HitCounter class that keeps track of requests (or hits).
 It should support the following operations:
 * `record(timestamp)`: records a hit that happened at timestamp
 * `total()`: returns the total number of hits recorded
 * `range(lower, upper)`: returns the number of hits that occurred between timestamps lower and upper (inclusive)